Skip to content

 What happens at the end of the fixed-rate term?

-When your fixed-rate ISA reaches the end of its term (matures), you’ll be able to get your hands on your cash without penalty.
+When your fixed-rate ISA reaches the end of its term (matures), you could:

 What happens to a fixed-rate ISA when someone dies?

-If the ISA owner dies, the account becomes part of their estate, just like the rest of their savings, property and other assets.
-The savings in the ISA will be subject to inheritance tax like the rest of their estate.
+The money in the ISA becomes part of their estate, just like the rest of their savings, property and other assets, and could be subject to inheritance tax.